Goat Cheese and Vidalia Onion Galette

 1 tablespoon extra-virgin olive oil

-2 Vidalia onions thinly sliced
+2 Vidalia onions thinly sliced and some green onions (green part only) sliced

 2 cloves minced garlic